Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

   - zero or more non-regrow harvests in this next season
 - at most one of the following:
   - a harvest with unreplaced fertilizer
-  - harvests of a regrow crop for the remaining days/season(s) until it goes out of season or the end date is reached, whichever comes first.
+  - harvests of a regrow crop for the remaining days/season(s) until it goes out of season or the end date is reached, whichever comes first
-- repeat all the above if the end date has not been reached
+- repeat all the above starting in the next season if the end date has not been reached

 ## Solution
 Stardew Valley Stonks uses an integer [linear programming](https://en.wikipedia.org/wiki/Linear_programming) solver to find the optimal solution.